Superrehtard/old_diaspora_wiki/Home.md

 As long as you're logged in to your Github account, feel free to click that "Edit Page" button anywhere on the site.

+### This wiki is currently restructuring, please bear with us.

 ## General Resources
 * **[[Frequently Asked Questions (FAQ for Users)|FAQ for Users]]** <--- start here!
    * See also [[FAQ for Pod Maintainers]] and [[FAQ for Developers]]